Do you stay or do you go? What to do when there's a fire in your high-rise building

 Inside many of those high-rise structures are residents who have no idea how to react in the event of a fire.

-"I've often wondered about that myself...because I live on such a high floor," said Phiip Whitfield, who lives on the 36th floor of a building on Brunet Court near Spadina Avenue and Lake Shore Boulevard.
+"I've often wondered about that myself ... because I live on such a high floor," said Philip Whitfield, who lives on the 36th floor of a building on Brunet Court near Spadina Avenue and Lake Shore Boulevard.

 "I look out and I think, "Well, you're not going to get out the window.
 You're not going to get out.'
 I mean, there's no real escape."